published on 26 June 2014

-Chandragupta was a noble member of the Kshatriya caste (the warrior rulers caste) and the main proponent for removing all fragments of Macedonian influence form India.
+Chandragupta was a noble member of the Kshatriya caste (the warrior-ruler caste) and the main proponent for removing all fragments of Macedonian influence form India.
 He was related to the Nanda family, but he was an exile.
-Ironically enough, Chandragupta was a fugitive in the camp of Alexander the Great during the time of his exile and it is possible that he had personally met Alexander the Great.
+Ironically enough, Chandragupta was a fugitive in the camp of Alexander the Great during the time of his exile, and it is possible that he personally met Alexander the Great.

 Chandragupta’s courage, coupled with Kautilya Chanakya’s intelligence, soon turned the Mauryan Empire into one of the most powerful governments at that time.
-Pataliputra remained as the imperial capital and the initial territory controlled by Chandragupta extended all across Northern India from the Indus river in the west to the Bay of Bengal in the East.
+Pataliputra remained the imperial capital, and the initial territory controlled by Chandragupta extended all across Northern India from the Indus River in the west to the Bay of Bengal in the East.

-After the death of Alexander the Great in 323 BCE, the Eastern territories controlled by the Macedonians fell into the hands of General Seleucus, including the region of the Punjab, what today is part of Northern India and Eastern Pakistan.
-Seleucus was busy enough with what was happening in the Western borders, so Changragupta saw a tempting opportunity and launched an attack on Seleucus and captured a big portion of what today is Pakistan and Afghanistan.
-In 305 BCE, Changragupta signed a treaty with Seleucus in which both rulers established borders and the Punjab was given to Changragupta in return for 500 war elephants.
+After the death of Alexander the Great in 323 BCE, the Eastern territories controlled by the Macedonians fell into the hands of General Seleucus, including the region of the Punjab, which today is part of Northern India and Eastern Pakistan.
+Seleucus was busy enough with what was happening on the western borders, so Changragupta saw a tempting opportunity and launched an attack on Seleucus and captured a big portion of what today is Pakistan and Afghanistan.
+In 305 BCE, Changragupta signed a treaty with Seleucus in which both rulers established borders, and the Punjab was given to Changragupta in return for 500 war elephants.

 The Government of Chandragupta & Imperial Expansion

-During the government of Chandragupta we find the Greek Magasthenes, an ambassador of Seleucus, who lived in the court of Pataliputra from 317 to 312 BCE.
+During the government of Chandragupta, we find the Greek Magasthenes, an ambassador of Seleucus, who lived in the court of Pataliputra from 317-312 BCE.
 He wrote many different reports about India and although his original work is lost, we can piece together some information found in subsequent works.
 He reported that the Indians:

 [...] never drink wine except at sacrifice [...]
 The simplicity of their laws and their contracts is proved by the fact that they seldom go to law.
 They have no suits about pledges and deposits, nor do they require either seals or witnesses, but make their deposits and confide in each other.

 Magasthenes also reports that Pataliputra was nine miles in length and about two miles in width.
-Chandragupta’s palace was full of luxuries and all type of ostentations.
-Inside his palace, Chandragupta paid the price of ascending to power through the use of violence: he lived in it for twenty four years almost as a recluse, with very limited public exposure, solely devoted to the growth of the Empire.
+Chandragupta’s palace was full of luxuries and all type of ostentatious possessions.
+Inside his palace, Chandragupta paid the price of ascending to power through the use of violence: he lived in it for 24 years, almost as a recluse, with very limited public exposure, solely devoted to the growth of the empire.
 He managed to extend his empire westwards and became the master of all Northern India.
-According to the reports of Magasthenes, Chandragupta’s army was composed of 600.000 foot soldiers, 30,000 horses and 9.000 war elephants.
+According to the reports of Magasthenes, Chandragupta’s army was composed of 600,000 foot soldiers, 30,000 horses, and 9,000 war elephants.